kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO New value type for signed and unsigned val.
 Add to maths. added DS_TYPE_SNUM need a word to convert type.
 SIGN/UNSIGN.
 Fix up <= and dot.
 * TODO Speed up screen updates - instead of writing whole screen detect what has changed?
 * TODO Add no bank chip detection to format
-* TODO Add support for ELSE and ENDIF.
-IF THEN ELSE ENDIF   or IF THEN ENDIF.
-Or IF ...
-ELSE ...
-THEN

 * TODO need word to get file id by name
 * TODO need word to get file name by id